tkareine/dotfiles/README.md

   (`j:$version`).

-For all these programming environments, I want that the environment switching tool selects the version of the environment for a shell session.
-That allows using two different versions of Node.js in separate shells simultaneously, for example.
+For all these programming environments, I want that the environment switching tool (such as chnode) selects the environment version for a shell session.
+That allows using two different versions of Node.js in separate shells simultaneously.

 ### macOS configuration